Deligne--Lusztig duality on the moduli stack of bundles: Step 2

-\vsp To prove the claim on openness, we only need to check that the following four maps are schematic open embeddings:
+To prove the claim on openness, we only need to check that the following four maps are schematic open embeddings:

-The claim for the last one is obvious.
+We first prove the claim for the last one.
+The target is just $P^-\backslash G/P$, it contains $P^-\backslash P^-P/P$ as an open substack, which is isomorphic to $\mBB (P^-\mt_G P)$ because $P^-\mt P$ acts transitively on $P^-P$ and the stablizer group at the unit element is $P^-\mt_G P$.
 The claims for the first two maps follows from Corollary \ref{cor-open-BPmwtG}.
 The proof for the third one is similar.
 Namely, consider the action

 Its stablizer for the canonical section is the group scheme $\wtG^\gamma\mt_G \wtG^\gamma$.
 We only need to prove the similar version of Lemma \ref{lem-Pm-s-G-open-orbit}, i.e., to show

 is an open embedding.
 As before, we only need to show the LHS is smooth.
 Now the functor $\Theta_{P^-\to G}$ provides an isomorphism $\wtG^\gamma\mt_G \wtG^\gamma \simeq \wtG^\gamma \mt_{ \mBA^1} \mBA^2$ covering the map